 In 2019, UAL declared a Climate Emergency.
 In response, LCC's Design School set an ambitious Sustainability Action Plan in place to fully embed responsible practices within the curriculum and in everything we do.

-As part of this initiative we have updated our course handbooks against a set of social and environmental sustainability principles to ensure that learning outcomes reflect the urgent need to equip students with the understanding, skills and values to foster a more sustainable planet.
-Our aim is to change the way students think and to empower them to work towards a sustainable future.
+As part of this initiative, we’ve shaped our courses around social and environmental sustainability principles that ensure learning outcomes reflect the urgent need to equip you with the understanding, skills, and values to foster a more sustainable planet.
+Our aim is to change the way our students think, and to empower you to work towards a sustainable future.

 Autumn, Term 1

 Term 1 of the course introduces you to the theories and concepts that are core to the course’s research-led and critical form of Interaction Design.

 Theories and Practices of Interaction Design (40 credits)